emilbjornson/mimobook/README.md

 Emil Björnson and Özlem Tuğfe Demir (2024) “[Introduction to Multiple Antenna Communications and Reconfigurable Surfaces](https://www.nowpublishers.com)”.
 Boston–Delft: Now Publishers

 The code package contains a simulation environment, based on Matlab, that can be used to reproduce all the simulation results in the book.
-We hope that the code will support you in the learning of the Multiple Antenna Communications and Reconfigurable Surfaces topics and also serve as a baseline for further research endeavors.
-We encourage you to also perform reproducible research! *We encourage you to also perform reproducible research!*
+We hope that the code will support you in the learning of the Multiple Antenna Communications and Reconfigurable Surfaces topics and also serve as a baseline for further research endeavors. *We encourage you to also perform reproducible research!*

 ## Abstract of the Book